silvabacc/KGB/README.md

 # Kerry Gobby Bergerson (WIP)
 Discord bot that is definitely not monitoring and logging your hours

+This repoistory contains two node.js applications, the bot (at root project) and the api (inside `api` folder).

 # Prerequisites
 * Node v16.15.0